pragmint/open-practices/practices/open-telemetry-practice.md

 Demonstrating visible impact in days builds credibility and momentum.

 ## Lessons From The Field
 - _Champion Power Matters_ – OTel takes root best when there is a champion to lead the charge.
 Without a sponsor who can hold the line, expect stall-outs.
-See [OTel in Practice: Alibaba's OpenTelemetry Journey](https://www.youtube.com/watch?v=fgbB0HhVBq8)
+See [OTel in Practice: Alibaba’s OpenTelemetry Journey](/resources/tech/otel/alibaba-opentelemetry-journey.md).
 - _Schemas Prevent Chaos_ – Defining and versioning attribute schemas up front (e.g., TypeScript interfaces) ensures data is comparable across services.
 Teams that skip this get unmanageable dashboards.
-See [OpenTelemetry Q&A Featuring Hazel Weakly](https://github.com/open-telemetry/sig-end-user/blob/main/video-transcripts/transcripts/2023-09-13T19:26:10Z-opentelemetry-q-a-feat-hazel-weakly.md)
+See [OpenTelemetry Q&A Featuring Hazel Weakly](/resources/tech/otel/opentelemetry-qa-hazel-weakly.md)
 - _Correlating External Tools is an Opportunity_ – Instead of resisting siloed tools, smart teams embed their IDs into traces, creating a de-facto unified model.
 This turns “annoying fragmentation” into a source of leverage.
-See [The Evolution of Observability Practices](https://github.com/open-telemetry/sig-end-user/blob/main/video-transcripts/transcripts/2023-10-11T20:52:28Z-the-evolution-of-observability-practices.md)
+See [The Evolution of Observability Practices](/resources/tech/otel/evolution-of-observability-practices.md)
 - _Telemetry Surfaces Politics_ – OTel exposes bottlenecks and ownership gaps.
 In bureaucratic
 cultures, this requires social skill: frame insights as opportunities, not punishments.
 - _Developer Buy-in Comes From On-Call Relief_ – The fastest way to win hearts is to show OTel reduces noisy, pointless alerts and makes bugs easier to find.
-See [OTel Q&A Featuring Jennifer Moore](https://github.com/open-telemetry/sig-end-user/blob/main/video-transcripts/transcripts/2023-12-04T23:34:44Z-otel-q-a-feat-jennifer-moore.md)
+See [OpenTelemetry Q&A Featuring Jennifer Moore](/resources/tech/otel/opentelemetry-qa-jennifer-moore.md)
 - _SAP’s Massive-Scale Modernization_ – SAP revamped its observability architecture across a fleet of 11,000+ OpenSearch instances by adopting OpenTelemetry and rebuilding ingestion pipelines with Data Prepper.
 This enabled unified logs, metrics, and traces, provided low-risk migration to OpenSearch 2.x, and dramatically sped up incident response.
-[SAP Case Study](https://opensearch.org/blog/case-study-sap-unifies-observability-at-scale-with-opensearch-and-opentelemetry/)
+[SAP Case Study: Massive-Scale Observability Modernization](/resources/tech/otel/sap-opentelemetry-case-study.md)
 - _Pax8 Unleashes Curious, Cost‑Effective Instrumentation_ – By moving to Honeycomb’s Observability 2.0 platform, Pax8 empowered engineers, product managers, and ops with structured telemetry and dropped their observability costs by 30%.
 Their user base grew from 50 to 210 users, democratizing access without breaking the budget.
-[Pax8 Case Study](https://www.honeycomb.io/resources/case-studies/pax8-modern-observability-2-0-solution)
+[Pax8 Case Study: Democratizing Observability 2.0](/resources/tech/otel/pax8-observability-2-0-case-study.md)

 ## Deciding to Polish or Pitch